wITTus/catenc/README.md

 # Catenc
-Category/label encoder for the shell written in Rust.
+Category (or label) encoder for the shell written in Rust.

 ## What is it?